droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 (See <span class="citation">Vallaki Lore (p.
 96)</span>).
 Once the players have won the brothers' trust, the conversation proceeds as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>.

 Through conversation, it becomes evident that the brothers have a deep, personal enmity toward Izek Strazni and the Vallakovich family.
-However, neither brother will reveal the underlying reason—Stella Wachter's illness (see [[Arc H - The Lost Soul]])—unless the players ask and succeed on a DC 25 Diplomacy check.
+However, neither brother will reveal the underlying reason—Stella Wachter's illness (see [[Arc H - The Lost Soul]])—unless the players ask and succeed on a DC 20 Charisma (Persuasion) check.

 At some point during the conversation, Danika approaches the table to clear away empty plates.
 As she does, Nikolai cheerfully demands more wine.
 If the players don't intervene, the conversation proceeds as follows: